Ramya-R74/terraform-aws-project/README.md

 - **Custom VPC**: Set up a virtual private cloud to isolate and secure resources.

 ### 🤖 Deployment Automation
-Terraform scripts handle the creation, configuration, and deployment of the Python application on an EC2 instance.
+- Terraform scripts handle the creation, configuration, and deployment of the Python application on an EC2 instance.

 ### 🔒 Remote Backend Integration
-- Remote backend using S3 for storing the Terraform state file.
+- **Remote Backend**: Store the Terraform state file in S3 for enhanced maintainability.
-- Integrated **DynamoDB** to handle Terraform lock state, ensuring safe and reliable state management.
+- **DynamoDB Integration**: Manage Terraform lock state for safe and reliable state management.

 ---